MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 == Changelog ==

+= 1.2.0 - March 19, 2016 =
+* Made all default options empty so only the styles set will be applied.
+Clicking reset button will set all options to empty as well.
+* Added settings panel with global setting to use Options (default) or Theme Mods.
+* When Theme Mods are used instead of Options, Live Previews are enabled for most styles (most colors, basic styles and some built in settings).
+* Improved range sliders (thanks to [Anthony Hortin]( http://maddisondesigns.com ), derived from his development) with reset and direct number input.
+* Defers and loads async any public scripts to help with page load speed.
+* Moved custom fixed header styles to inline instead of adding another stylesheet.
+One less resource to load.
+(Hurray for fast page loads!)
+* Moved Header Settings Section to new Header panel, and separated older Header Settings options in it's own section.
+* Fixed spacing on default footer credits.
+* Fixed known errors with array keys undefined.
+* Misc error fixes.
+* Code and comment clean up

 = 1.1.0 - March 19, 2016 =
 * Added reset button to Customizer actions (no more uploading a file to restore defaults!)